fandreuz/BisPy/docs/source/index.rst

 .. image:: _static/bisimulation_example.png

-In the image an interesting property of bisimulation emerges: two *bisimilar* nodes (namely two nodes in relation for at least one bisimulation on the graph) *behave* in a similar way.
-This is equivalent to saying that all their children behave in a similar way, which is exactly the condition stated above.
-Let's look at another example:
+In the image above an interesting property of bisimulation emerges: two *bisimilar* nodes (namely two nodes in relation for at least one bisimulation on the graph) always *behave* in a similar way, in the sense that all their children behave in a similar way, which is exactly the condition stated above.

+Another (simpler) example:

 .. image:: _static/bisimulation_example_2.png

-Again, the two nodes are almost indistinguishable: we may switch :math:`a` and :math:`b`, and apart from the name of the nodes nobody would notice.
+Again, the two nodes are almost indistinguishable: we may switch :math:`a` and :math:`b`, and (apart from the name) nobody would notice the difference.
 This is a consequence of the fact (which can be proved) that two bisimilar nodes represent the same set.

+It's easy to see that in general there are more than one bisimulations on a graph.
+For instance the empty relation (:math:`\mathcal{B} = \emptyset`) or any trivial reflexive relation :math:`(\mathcal{B} = \{(a,a), (b,b), \dots\}`) are all bisimulations.
+The *maximum bisimulation* of a graph is the bisimulation which results from the union of all the other bisimulations on that graph.
+It can be shown that this binary relation is still a bisimulation, and also an *equivalence relation*.

-If you are convinced of the last statements, it is easy to understand that the maximum bisimulation (namely the bisimulation which contains all the bisimulations of the graph) tells a lot about the nodes of the graph and how they behave.
-First of all, the maximum bisimulation is an equivalence relation, therefore it divides the set of nodes in equivalence classes of *bisimilar* nodes.
-Moreover, its equivalence classes are the maximal sets of *bisimilar* nodes.
+For the reasons which we stated above, we see that the maximum bisimulation conveys a lot of information about the nodes of the graph and how they behave.
+Its equivalence classes contain nodes which are equivalent two by two in the sense of bisimulation.
+Therefore they all behave in the same way, and we remark that this means that all their children behave in the same way.

-The bisimulation depicted in the first image, since nodes :math:`d,g` are bisimilar, but are not in relation with respect to :math:`\mathcal{B}`.
-The maximum bisimulation is in fact:
+The bisimulation depicted in the first image is not the maximum bisimulation, since even though nodes :math:`d,g` are bisimilar they are not in relation with respect to :math:`\mathcal{B}`.
+In fact, the maximum bisimulation is the following relation:

 .. math::

-  \mathcal{B}=\{(a),(b,c),(d,e,f,g)\}.
+  \mathcal{B}_m=\{(a),(b,c),(d,e,f,g)\}.

 **Applications**